 In 2009, our work on the core habitats of this species helped provide the baseline data needed for the creation of the Maldives largest protected area- the South Ari Marine Protected Area.
 We hope to continue unravelling the secrets of this enigmatic fish so that informed visitors and local operators may enjoy and benefit from the presence of this species for generations to come.

 - Re-encounter rate of individual whale sharks at SAMPA is very high over prolonged periods.
-For example, WS071 has been seen 309 times in 14 years
+For example, WS071 has been encountered 344 times in 14 years

 - SAMPA is likely a ‘secondary nursery’ location for whale sharks which have grown above the juvenile period.
 In addition, sharks in this region are not seen again once they grow beyond 8m (and so corresponding to sexual maturity).
 It therefore appears SAMPA offers a critical habitat for sharks in this post-juvenile-pre-mature stage